 Will Splash Mountain Close at Tokyo Disneyland?

-Tiana’s Bayou Adventure will reuse many of the animals from Splash Mountain, creating an ‘expanded universe’ of sorts for The Princess and the Frog.
-The reimagined ride will also add additional Audios Animatronics of Princess Tiana, plus other major and recognizable characters from the movie, including Louis the Alligator and Mama Odie.
-Tiana’s Bayou Adventure is tentatively slated in open in late 2024 at Magic Kingdom and Disneyland.
+Tiana’s Bayou Adventure also has a bunch of cute critters, creating an ‘expanded universe’ of sorts for The Princess and the Frog.
+The reimagined ride also features Audios Animatronics of recognize characters from the movie, including Tiana, Louis the Alligator and Mama Odie.
+As discussed in our Tiana’s Bayou Adventure Ride Review: Failure, Flawed or Fantastic?, the attraction is a mixed bag.

 Per news reports in Japan, Oriental Land Company stated that discussions were underway on whether to change the popular attraction at Tokyo Disneyland.
 An Oriental Land Company representative said they were aware of the proposed change for the U.S. parks, adding that consideration was being given about what to do with the ride at Tokyo Disneyland.

 That occurred around the time when Tiana’s Bayou Adventure was first announced for Walt Disney World and Disneyland, and there have been no subsequent announcements, updates, or even rumors.
-However, OLC has since announced an overhaul of Space Mountain, which is believed to use Cosmic Rewind’s ride system.
-(This announcement alone indicates that overhauling Splash Mountain is not high priority for Tokyo Disneyland.)
+However, OLC has since started work on an overhaul of Space Mountain, which will debut in 2027.

 It was one of the first major expansions embarked upon by Tokyo Disneyland, and its engaging and layered design represents an antidote to the large expanses of flat pavement and wide walkways throughout the park’s early formulaic copy and paste years.